Multan Metrobus: Allegation and probe

 An alleged scandal emerged on 29 January 2015, after Chinese firm Yabaite-China associated a huge amount of money in their accounts, flowing from the Pakistan-associated Multan metro project.
 It was revealed in an allegedly $17.5 million corruption scandal that a construction contract was awarded to Habib Rafiq Private Limited.
 Some part of the project was outsourced to Capital Engineering, a company owned by Faisal Subhan (alleged frontman of the Sharif family).
 Capital Engineering allegedly made suspicious deals with Jiangsu Yabaite Technology Co.
-Ltd, which possibly have provided a kickback to the Chief Minister of Punjab, Shehbaz Sharif.
+Ltd, which possibly have provided a kickback to the former Chief Minister of Punjab, Shehbaz Sharif.
 However, Sharif outrightly rejected the allegations and termed Faisal Subhan as a fictitious character.
 "I have done no corruption, I am ready for any probe", he added.

 Despite all allegations, Zafar Hijazi, ex-chairman Securities and Exchange Commission of Pakistan (SECP), refused to forward the case to FIA and start an inquiry against capital international or Yabaite China.
 However, after Hijazi was arrested in a record tampering case in August 2017, SECP finally moved the money laundering cases against Chinese firm to FIA.
 In October 2017, the Senate standing committee of finance noted serious reservations on corruption scam in Multan metro.
 It was noted that Hijazi, who changed the record for the Sharif family, held the Multan metro corruption cases and impeded its referral to FIA, raising further suspicions.
 Multan metro initiated the first ever high-profile money laundering case against any Chinese firm.

 After the Senate committee took up the case of Multan metro corruption, and SECP referred the associated money laundering case in October 2017, NAB finally took notice of the mega corruption scandal and ordered a probe into misappropriate of funds and use of substandard materials.
 In February 2018, NAB finally started the proceedings after long controversies and delays.
 Nadir Chatta, the Deputy Commissioner of Multan, faced interrogation from NAB on violation or procedures while purchase of land.
 However, on 31 August 2017, acting Chinese ambassador, Zhao Lijian, rejected the allegations by saying that Yabaite was not operating in Pakistan.